 Students desiring accommodations or updates to their accommodations are encouraged to self-identify as early in the program as possible.
-In order to receive disability accommodations, students must self-disclose the disability to the Students with Disabilities Coordinator and provide documentation that clearly shows evidence of a disability and applicable accommodations.
-The Students with Disabilities Coordinator will schedule a meeting with the student and instructor to discuss the documented disability and applicable accommodations.
+In order to receive disability accommodations, students must self-disclose the disability to the

+Special Populations Coordinator and provide documentation that clearly shows evidence of a disability and applicable accommodations.
+The Special Populations Coordinator will schedule a meeting with the student and instructor to discuss the documented disability and applicable accommodations.

 Accommodations received in postsecondary education may differ from those received in secondary education.
-Accommodations change the way the student is instructed.
+They change the way the student is instructed.
 Students with disabilities may need accommodations in such areas as instructional methods and materials, assignments and assessments, time demands, and schedules, learning environment, assistive technology and special communication systems.

-Documentation of the accommodations requested and provided are maintained in a confidential file separate from the academic record.
+Documentation of the accommodations requested and provided is maintained in a confidential file.